johnnovak/gridmonger-site/source/advanced-editing.rst

 - upward and downward stairs
 - entrance and exit doors

-You can jump between linked cells by pressing the :kbd:`G` key, which is a great help when navigating through complex, interlocking multi-level dungeons.
+You can jump between linked cells by pressing the :kbd:`G` key, which is very useful when navigating through complex, interlocking multi-level dungeons.
 The included ``Eye of the Beholder I`` and ``The Dark Heart of Uukrul`` example maps are great demonstrations of this.

 To create a link, first move the cursor to the source cell and press :kbd:`Shift+G` to enter *Set Link Destination Mode*.
 Now move the cursor to